blessedmadukoma/go-simple-bank/details.md

     3.  updated `rpc_login_user.go` by adding the metadata method.
     4.  updated `metadata.go` to retreive client IP and user agent from API gateway e.g. postman, thunderclient
     5.  added `peer` package to retreive client IP and user agent from gRPC client (e.g. evans)

+45. Generate & Serve Swagger with Go (for gRPC)
+    1.  created a new folder `swagger` inside `doc`
+    2.  updated `proto` command in `Makefile` to allow creation of a single swagger json file
+    3.  logged in to [swagger hub](https://swagger.io/tools/swaggerhub/) and imported the json file.
+    4.  changed from Swagger hub to [Swagger-ui](https://github.com/swagger-api/swagger-ui) package to serve server-side
+    5.  cloned the swagger ui repository, copied the dist folder (`swagger-ui/dist/*`) to the swagger docs folder (`docs/swagger/`)
+    6.  changed the URL in `swagger-initializer.json` to `simple_bank.swagger.json` file.
+    7.